open-community/internal-client-js/README.md

 * `./reports/tests/unit/coverage/lcov.info' : lcov file
 * `./reports/tests/unit/coverage/lcov-report/index.html' : HTML report file

+The output directory it's clean at the begining of the command.

 ## Continuous Integration
 Travis is already configured with several jobs and stages: